IsidoraPrcetic/DeFacto/README.md

  ![Screenshot_5](https://user-images.githubusercontent.com/76435969/107923725-2e611000-6f72-11eb-829e-be4ffe7cd973.png)

   The last pages contain cards with recipes and instructions for making.
 By clicking on each of the cards, a popup window with instructions should appear.
 The contact form contains inputs for name, email, city and textarea for forwarding text by the user.
-The footer tag contains links to social networks
+The footer contains links to social networks

   ![Screenshot_6](https://user-images.githubusercontent.com/76435969/107923787-459ffd80-6f72-11eb-9705-da75d1205ed7.png)